 We teach the Buteyko Breathing Method because as a result of positive clinical trials it’s been endorsed by government agencies in Russia, Australia, the U.K and the U.S. as an evidence-based approach to reduce symptoms and medication usage for asthmatics.
 Buteyko educators and advocates worldwide are eager for other studies to be undertaken to prove to Western research standards that the method also helps sufferers of other ailments.

-Take the self-test on this page to discover if you may have symptoms that seem unrelated to your breathing but are caused by hyperventilation.
+Take the self-test on this page to discover how your breathing rates.

 In : Breathing Retraining